EddieJIV/Group-Policy-Managing-Accounts/README.md

 ---

 We have now successfully configured an account lockout policy in Active Directory using Group Policy.
-- Log out of Jane_admin on Client-1 and attempt to log into Client-1 with any of the domain users we created in our last lab.
+- Log out of Jane_admin on Client-1 and attempt to log into Client-1 with any of the domain users we created in our last lab; using the wrong password 5 times, to effectively get locked out of the account.
+  - You can use the same account you used last lab if you have the credentials saved for ease of access, or navigate to Active Directory Users and Computers > mydomain.com > _EMPLOYEES on DC-1 to observe your users.